 Change management by roll-out: usually a flop

-In order to optimize the internal and external touchpoints of a company - these are the interaction points between employees, customers and organization - today I propose almost only large group events.
-The long-lived practice of concocting concepts together with consultants on the "top floor" in order to push them down by roll-out, not only leads to internal discomfort, but often also to the flop.
+In order to optimize the internal and external touchpoints of a company - these are the interaction points between employees, customers and organization - I now only propose large group events.
+The long-lived practice of concocting concepts together with consultants on the “top floor” and then pushing them down with a roll-out leads not only to internal reluctance, but often also to the flop.

 If, on the other hand, the employees are personally involved, long-dormant ideas can be conveyed to daylight and practical concepts can be developed.
 New perspectives, new contacts and communication networks are emerging.
 The search for a common future sweeps the entire team together.
 In the old-fashioned programs, on the other hand, everything remains creative.

 Large group events bring everyone into the will